 Best Medium depth chemical peels

 A common medium strength chemical peel is a Jessner peel.
-A Jessner peel has been traditionally been a combination of acid acid, salicylic acid, and resorcinol in a 95 percent ethanol solution.
+A Jessner peel has been traditionally been a combination of Lactic acid, salicylic acid, and resorcinol in a 95 percent ethanol solution.
 There are some health concerns about the resorcinol, since it is a phenol derivative, and most Jessner’s peel now being replacing resorcinol with TCA.
 This type of chemical peel is called a modified Jessner’s peel.
 This medium strength chemical peel involves removing skin cells not just from the top layer of the skin, but also the top layer of the dermis.
 Jessner’s peels have been around for over one-hundred years.
 While they are safe and effective, the specific radio of alpha and beta-hydroxyacids needs to be maintained with a pH of the overall solution typically around 1.9.
 It is essential to control the pH of the acid solution, since this controls any unwanted side effects from the chemical peel.
-Retinols and other AHAs, such as phyytic, azelaic, glycolic, and mandelic acids, can be used to modify the Jessner’s formulation for added benefits.
+Retinols and other AHAs, such as phytic, azelaic, glycolic, and mandelic acids, can be used to modify the Jessner’s formulation for added benefits.

 Deep chemical peels